 - Backpacks– My daypack is the one thing I’m able to purchase in a size small!
 Backpacks are sized according to torso length so short girls will likely need a small or extra small.
 I climbed Kilimanjaro with an REI brand backpack but have recently switched to Gregory Jade 28.
-If you find your hip belt to be too short then fear not, some manufacturers will send you an extension if you request it.
+If your hip belt is too short then fear not, most manufacturers can send you an extension.

 - Camp shoes– Crocs, man.
 What can I say, they’re light as a feather and are practically indestructible.
 And being stylish is not on my priority list when I’m camping.

 Vacations in Conservative Countries